FauthD/amlogic-u-boot-scripts/README.md

 A U-Boot script checks a button after power up and if pressed, runs the script aml_autoscript on SD or USB.
 This aml_autoscript is now used to boot Linux.
 The details vary though.
 The above is often called "toothpick method".

-In case there is no button, sarch in the settings of the box (Android).
+In case there is no button, search in the settings of the box (Android).
 With luck you find a way to "reflash the device".
 That most likely also runs the aml_autoscript.

+So far the only way I found to run kernel V4.9 is to encapsule it as an Android image together with the intial ramdisk.
+Kernels like V5.10 or above can be booted easily with the booti command.

 # Various operating systems
 The different operating systems use flavours of the above method to boot.